NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 Form objects are so called because they handle form input.
 Coercing raw data to domain constructs as soon as possible is worthwhile for all input regardless of source.
 In other contexts, they have different names.
 For example in hexagonal architecture they are adapters and in clean architecture, interface adapters.

 It can often be difficult working with form objects.
 They are at the point where your code and the outside world meet.
-Well constructed they can improve your experience working in most of the rest of your codebase.
+Well constructed they can improve your experience working with the rest of your codebase keeping internal data clean.

 *Are you protecting your code with form objects?
 If so, let me know it is going and what you think of them.*